redhat-developer-demos/openshift-pipelines-workshop/README.md

 This pipeline uses two resources: A git repo as the input and a Linux container as the output.
 That is to say, it will clone a git repo and build an image.

 Note that the resource _names_ are *not* the same thing as the resource *values*.
-In our example, the git repo resource name is "gotd-git", but that has no value.
+In our example, the git repo resource name is "qotd-git", but that has no value.
 Later, when we create this resource, we'll give it a value, i.e. a URL that points to the repo.

 #### Lines 13 through 36: tasks